-I spend as much time as I can with my head in the water, mostly in the area of Holetown, in the area of the Barbados Marine Protected Area.
-I ‘always make at least one visit to Bath (east coast of Barbados) where I conducted a lot of my PhD research on seagrass beds.
-I also volunteer with CORALL when I am in Barbados.
+I spend as much time as I can with my head in the water, in recent years mostly in the area of the Barbados Marine Protected Area. on the west coast.
+I try to make at least one visit to Bath (east coast of Barbados) where I conducted a lot of my PhD research on seagrass beds.
+I volunteer with CORALL when I am in Barbados.

-This blog/website is a place for me to organize some of my recent, mostly informal observations and related links and literature as I attempt to update myself on the state of Barbados reefs in the field and in the literature,
+This blog/website is a place for me to organize some of my recent, mostly informal observations and related links and literature as I attempt to update myself on the state of Barbados reefs and seagrass beds in the field and in the literature.

 There has been a lot of high quality science forthcoming related to the Reefs of Barbados since my early days in Barbados, mostly from UWI at Cave Hill, as well as advances in management at the local government level, and in citizen science activities related to the Reefs of Barbados.